 Triple Chocolate Mousse Cake is the perfect light dessert recipe.
 It’s made with a chocolate cake base, cool creamy mousse filling and topped with rich dark chocolate ganache.
-Serve the cake with fresh berries for an extra special treat that’s perfect for your special occasion.

 This recipe is inspired by Marcel Desaulniers from The Food Network.
 It’s almost as good as this Nutella cheesecake.

 The chocolate mousse filling adds a cool creamy texture which compliments the dense chocolate cake layer.
 It’s smooth, velvety, and extraordinarily decadent.